jamarier/rand-exam/README.md

 ## TODO

-* Select questions by tag (done) or by file (TODO).
-Actually you can put several tags to each question.
-So it is possible to define a tag of type of exercise and other tag the name of the file.
-And use one or other to select.
 * Avoid the repetition of same question (CHECK).
 No sure.
   Sometimes is interesting generate the same questions (with different values) several times to make drillout exercises (to